parshwa282011/chapter-27-project-1/project_plan.md

 Custom Poker-Style Card Game with Betting and Bots

 ## Project Description
-This project is a Java console card game where a human player competes against several computer bots.
+This project is a Java console card game where a player competes against computer bots or other human players.
 Each round players receive cards and place bets using coins.
 The goal is to form the best five-card hand.

+The game supports:
+- Singleplayer mode against bots
+- Multiplayer mode where players can host or join games using an IP address and port

-Player data such as coins will be saved to a file named `data.txt` so the player’s progress can continue between sessions.
+Player data such as coins will be saved to a file named `data.txt` so progress can continue between sessions.

 ## Project Goals
 - Practice object-oriented programming in Java